 What is Federal Work-Study?

-Federal Work-Study is a federally funded program that enables students to earn money for college costs through part-time employment.
-The program pays a portion of the student's wages which allows the campus to provide more work opportunities on and off-campus to students.
-The program also allows students to secure academic or career-oriented employment while providing essential services to the college and the community.
-The Federal Work-Study program was also created to stimulate and promote part-time employment for students who have financial need and who need earnings to pursue a college education.
-It allows students to meet their educational expenses without incurring a lot of debt and is intended to provide worthwhile job opportunities for qualified students.
-In addition, a student's income earned under a Work-Study job is exempted from student contribution assessment.
-This means that earnings from your Work-Study job will not be included in calculating your student contribution which may improve the amount and types of aid you are considered for when filing a financial aid application in future periods.
+Federal Work-Study is a federally funded program that enables students to earn money for college costs through part-time, academic or career oriented employment while providing essential services to the college and the community.
+The Federal Work-Study program allows students with financial need to help meet their educational expenses without incurring a lot of debt and is intended to provide worthwhile job opportunities for qualified students.
+In addition, a student's income earned from your Work-Study job will not be included in calculating your student contribution which may improve the amount and types of aid you are considered for when filing a financial aid application in future periods.

 Benefits of Student Employment

 Studies show that compared to students who do not work, students who work a modest number of hours per week will, on average:

 The Federal Work-Study Program provides the additional benefits of: